brian3t/lnoapi/README.md

 Changelog
 ------------
 4/6/21 Bootstrap 4
-For bs4 support, need to edit files inside /vendor/
+For bs4 support, need to edit config/params.php

 2018/10/08
 - Scrape reverbnat1on